Ab2021/Tutorials/codes_repos/devops-course/phase1_beginner/module-10-cloud-fundamentals-aws/README.md

-# Module 07: Infrastructure as Code - Introduction
+# Module 10: Cloud Fundamentals (AWS)

 ## 🎯 Learning Objectives

 By the end of this module, you will:
-- Understand the core concepts of infrastructure as code - introduction
+- Understand the core concepts of cloud fundamentals (aws)
 - Gain hands-on experience with industry-standard tools
 - Apply best practices in real-world scenarios
 - Build production-ready solutions